-The 'ESR' has an 'English Only' policy: Visitors and users have to speak only English in the 'ESR'.
+The 'ESR' is based on an approach, which is based on students learning Engllish in a 'natural way', by training their speaking and listening skills through active usage.
+The most efficient tool for doing so is the so called 'English Only' policy: Visitors and users have to speak only English in the 'ESR'.
 This policy serves not only to give users the chance to actively use their English, but also to help students on a weaker English level to work on their listening skills.
 The idea behind this strategy is analogue to the language acquisition of small children: Before uttering his first understandable sentence a child spends time with listening to his environment.
 This also counts for newcomers to the 'ESR'who spend their first few visits usually silently, reading the books, comics and magazines which are provided in the 'ESR' before they start communicating with other users.